21 Best Hiking Trails in Southern California

 The Rings Trail

 My favorite trail in the Mojave National Preserve, while not difficult, this short hike is stunning.
-It starts out slow but once you pass the hillside and go back into the Mojave you will be wowed by the crazy scenery.
+It starts slow, but once you pass the hillside and go back into the Mojave, you will be wowed by the crazy scenery.
 As you climb your way out with the old rings, I am sure you will enjoy this hike as much as I did.